-Phase I - Installation and Initial Implementation (Calendar Years 2020 and 2021): The First Episode of Psychosis (FEP) providers for the Washoe Behavioral Health Region and the Clark Behavioral Health Region will be selected and the State will assist the providers in building the workforce and the structures and functions necessary to implement a comprehensive, multidisciplinary, team-based treatment approach for individuals who are experiencing a first episode of psychosis (FEP).
+Phase I - Installation and Initial Implementation (Calendar Years 2020 and 2021): The First Episode of Psychosis (FEP) provider for the Washoe Behavioral Health Region will be selected and the State will assist the providers in building the workforce and the structures and functions necessary to implement a comprehensive, multidisciplinary, team-based treatment approach for individuals who are experiencing a first episode of psychosis (FEP).
 NAVIGATE is one of the evidence-based programs (EBPs) of comprehensive, coordinated specialty care (CSC) that was developed as part of the NIMH RAISE initiative.
 The NAVIGATE Program for First Episode Psychosis has been selected for statewide implementation in Nevada.
-An advantage of this evidence based, manualized treatment protocol is its systematic curriculum and the availability of the national NAVIGATE Training Team to assist in pre-implementation readiness assessment and training and peri- and post-implementation consultation.
+An advantage of this evidence-based, manualized treatment protocol is its systematic curriculum and the availability of the national NAVIGATE Training Team to assist in pre-implementation readiness assessment and training and peri- and post-implementation consultation.

-0-5 months (Calendar Year 2020): Financial support will be awarded to two clinical services sites that are in Reno in Northern Nevada and Las Vegas in Southern Nevada, and that are determined most ready to develop and implement the national evidence-based NAVIGATE program of early interventions for individuals experiencing a first episode of psychosis (FEP).
+0-5 months (Calendar Year 2020): Financial support will be awarded to a clinical services site that is located in Washoe County, and that is determined most ready to develop and implement the national evidence-based NAVIGATE program of early interventions for individuals experiencing a first episode of psychosis (FEP).
 Demonstration of readiness to implement will include participating in pre-training planning and preparation activities offered by the national NAVIGATE Program training network and that include analysis of agency capacity, implementation planning, and preparation for training.